dell/csm-docs/content/docs/deployment/helm/drivers/installation/powerstore.md

 > For NVMe support the preferred multipath solution is NVMe native multipathing.
 The [Dell Host Connectivity Guide](https://elabnavigator.dell.com/vault/pdf/Linux.pdf?key=1725374107988) describes the details of each configuration option.

-> If you want to use preconfigured iSCSI/FC hosts be sure to check that they are not part of any host group.
+> If you want to use pre-configured iSCSI/FC hosts be sure to check that they are not part of any host group.

 - Linux native multipathing requirements
 - Mount propagation is enabled on container runtime that is being used
 - If using Snapshot feature, satisfy all Volume Snapshot requirements
-- Nonsecure registries are defined in Docker or other container runtimes, for CSI drivers that are hosted in a non-secure location
+- Insecure registries are defined in Docker or other container runtimes, for CSI drivers that are hosted in a non-secure location
 - You can access your cluster with kubectl and helm
 - Ensure that your nodes support mounting NFS volumes if using NFS